Milice du district de Montréal

 - 1 pair of snowshoes

 - 1 bearskin rug (officers only)

-Furthermore, each militiaman had an allocation of 1/2 pound of gunpowder; 1 pound of balls; and 1 pound of tobacco.
+Furthermore, by the time of the Seven Years’ War, each militiaman had an allocation of 1 pound of gunpowder; 2 pound of musketballs; and 1 pound of tobacco.
 One axe was provided for every two men; and one tarpaulin and one cooking boiler for every 4 men.

 no information found